Case Status and Information

 If you need to petition the Circuit Court to restore your driving privileges, bring a transcript and compliance summary from the DMV that is current within 30 days.
 Contact the Clerk’s Office for further information.

 Name changes are filed with the Circuit Court in the jurisdiction where you live.
 The filing fee is $41 with cash or check and an additional $2 with debit or credit card.
 You must bring a photo ID with you to file a name change, or have the signatures notarized.

-If your name change is filed pursuant to a divorce, the filing fee for recordation of the name change is $22.
+If your name change is filed pursuant to a divorce, the fee to record the name change on the deed book is $26 as of July 1, 2020.
 Contact the Clerk’s Office for further information.

 We are prohibited by law from giving legal advice.
 The filing fee for a divorce is $86.
 Service fees are $12 per person and per document served.
 Below are some helpful resources if you are filing your own divorce:

 - Petition for Proceeding in a No-Fault Divorce Without Fees or Costs